Where previously there was a static border there is now movement.

-The 66-year-old Field Marshall’s victory in the East led to his appointment as the Chief of the General Staff of the Germany army in 1916, one month later this nickel steel bridge would be named in his honour.
+The 66-year-old Field Marshal’s triumph in the East led to his appointment as the Chief of the General Staff of the German Army in 1916.
+One month later this nickel steel bridge would be named in his honour.
 Despite the resulting cult of personality frothing around Hindenburg’s name within Germany, it would be the airship (and disaster) that bore his name that his legacy would come to be generally associated with outside the country.

 Had the bridge retained its original name (see: Nomen est omen) it would have been more fitting for what it now largely represents – like the Zeppelin disaster in 1937 – the very graphic end of something fatally flawed by design.

 The Bösebrücke was mentioned in one of David Bowie’s last successful songs - Where Are We Now - reminiscing about his time in Berlin (“20,000 people cross the Bösebrücke - fingers are crossed, just in case).).